DominicMachado/DominicMachado.github.io/docs/latn-101-f20/tips-for-doing-well.md

 ***

-## What You Should Do
+## What Should You Be Doing
 &nbsp;
-Below are list of best practices based on what students who have excelled in previous iterations of the course did:
+Below are list of best practices based on what students who have excelled in previous iterations of the course have done:

 - Do not rely on class time to learn assigned material.
 Our discussions will build on the reading and exercises that I expect you to have completed for class.
 - Read each the relevant material twice – once before class and once after.
 This will help to crystallize key concepts that we cover in class.